 Dateline's Mystery on the Catawba River

 Dateline NBC first aired its report about the death of Irina Yarmolenko, Mystery on the Catawba River, on July 9, 2011.
 This report expanded interest in the case beyond North Carolina to viewers across the United States.
 As had already existed in Charlotte, public opinion that Neal Cassada and Mark Carver had been falsely accused spread nationwide when the Dateline report was aired.
-This website was created by a viewer of the first broadcast who became interested in the case and has since gathered additional information from credible sources involved in the investigation.
+This website was created by a viewer of the first broadcast who became interested in the case and has since gathered additional information from sources involved in the investigation.

 In a television special like Dateline's, gathering enough facts to present the story accurately can be difficult, and mistakes do exist.
 Informants contributed misinformation and also withheld crucial evidence that incorrectly skewed the focus of Dateline's reporting.
 Dateline representatives have been in touch with the author of this website via email and phone to gather more information but have stated that they do not plan to update the story unless a court changes its ruling in the case.
 On June 19, 2014, Discovery Communications, LLC, made the gracious decision to discontinue re-broadcasts from its family of channels.
 This was done in response to a request from the author of this website to either correct around a dozen factual and suggestive errors or cease airing the report.
+However, on November 13, 2015, viewers of the TLC, one of Discovery Communications' channels, contacted the author of this site with notice that the program had begun to re-air.
+Inquiry is ongoing as to why the episode is airing again with the errors uncorrected.

 Overall, the Dateline episode provided enough information for critical thinkers to question Carver's conviction and was the original motivation for the author of this website to launch a public campaign for finding out what really happened to Yarmolenko.
 Listed are several of the points of error in the Dateline report.

 - Distance from the scene to the fishermen's location — Amid conflicting media reports about many details of the case, it is ironic that one fact that should be easily measurable is also debated.
 Dateline states the distance between the scene and the fishing spot as 100 feet, repeatedly describing it as "near," while the distance used during trial was "a football field's length," about 360 feet south by the Interstate 85 bridge.
 Other distances have circulated in various media reports.
 It is possible that differing distances are offered because of trees and heavy underbrush that obscured the locations from each other and prevented direct travel between them.
+A Charlotte Observer reporter communicated by phone to the author of this site in spring 2015 and stated that she and a photographer had positioned themselves at the two locations, and one of them yelling at the top of their voice could barely be heard by the other.

 - Scraping noise — In an interview, Mount Holly Police Investigator William Terry said that the fishermen claimed to have not heard anything unusual that day.
 This is false.
 The fishermen both said they heard a "scraping" sound, but it was similar to other construction noise going on in the area all morning, so they are not sure what they heard.
 Carver said in a media interview that he and Cassada thought it might have been equipment scraping the dirt road on the hill above.
 In a subsequent section, Dateline allows Cassada's daughter to correct this false statement by Investigator Terry.